yberreby/filsmick.github.io/TextShower/index.md

 Latest stable minified version: <a href="/javascripts/TextShower.min.js" download>Download</a>
 *Do a right click on the link and select "Save as..." or "Download linked file as..." to download*

 If you want to have the very newest builds, simply [download the master branch](https://github.com/filsmick/TextShower/archive/master.zip) of the repository.
 You will find TextShower.js, TextShower.min.js, an HTML test page, the license and the readme.
 Be careful!
 Some things may be broken because these builds are not fully tested.

+Feel free to edit the code to achieve your goals.
+It's open source, after all!

 ### Credits